Guide

 Keep lifecycle the same

-Both paths should support expiry and delete so the URL has an end state.
+After multipart upload, store expiry and delete fields so the URL has an end state.

 FAQ